How We Help

 Our Purpose

-Aged Care Justice’s main purposes are to promote law reform in the Aged Care sector and to assist aggrieved persons seeking legal redress due to financial, emotional or physical damage suffered in aged-care facilities.
+Our main purpose is to assist aggrieved persons seeking legal redress due to financial, emotional or physical damage suffered in residential aged care or home care.

 Aged Care Justice does not provide legal advice or representation.
-It seeks to assist aged-care residents and/or their families by referring them, should they wish, to pro-bono legal firms for advice and, if considered appropriate, representation in legal proceedings.
-Aged Care Justice’s full statement of purposes, drawn from its Constitution as incorporated, is available on this website here.
+It seeks to assist older Australians and their representatives by referring them, if they wish, to legal firms for advice, and if appropriate, representation in legal proceedings.

 Activities: